jarleven/CUDA-OpenCV/CUDA-Docker/README.md

 ```
 Allocator (GPU_0_bfc) ran out of memory trying to allocate
 OOM when allocating tensor with shape

+Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA
 ```

 #### On Ubuntu 20.04.2 LTS